inca/cx-site/src/main/webapp/pages/index.md

 But still it is nothing comparing to object-oriented querying:

-    lang:scala
+    // Prepare the relations that will participate in queries:            {.scala}
-    // Prepare the relations that will participate in queries: val ci = City as "ci"
+    val ci = City as "ci"
     val co = Country as "co"
     // Select all cities of Switzerland, return Seq[City]: